ramintoosi/fast-artistic-videos/README.md

 sudo docker run --gpus all -it --rm --shm-size=11g --ulimit memlock=-1 --ulimit stack=67108864 -p8000:8000 -p8001:8001 -p8002:8002 -vPATH_TO_VIDEO_FOLDER:/videos fast_artistic_videos:V0 /bin/bash
 ```
 Your videos are in "/videos" folder.
-- Model download file were corrected.
+- Model download file is corrected.

 # Fast Artistic Style Transfer for Video
 Torch implementation of a faster video stylization approach.
 See details and demos in [project page](https://zeruniverse.github.io/fast-artistic-videos/).